Lok Insaaf Party

 Lok Insaaf Party was founded in 2016 by Simarjit Singh Bains.

-It contested 2017 Punjab Legislative Assembly election on 5 seats in alliance with Aam Aadmi Party.
+It contested 2017 Punjab Legislative Assembly election on five seats in alliance with Aam Aadmi Party.
+In 2022 Punjab Legislative Assembly election it failed ut to win any seat.

 2017 Punjab assembly election

-LIP contested 2017 Punjab assembly election on 5 seats.
+LIP contested 2017 Punjab assembly election on five seats.
 It formed coalition with Aam Aadmi Party.
-Party able to get only 2 seats out of 5.
-It got 26.46% votes in 5 seats but 1.22% overall votes.
+Party able to get only two seats out of five.
+It got 26.46% votes in five seats but 1.22% overall votes.
 Simarjit Singh Bains won Atam Nagar Assembly Constituency and Balwinder Singh Bains won the Ludhiana South Assembly Constituency.